 In certain areas of the house, who doesn’t want more storage?
-As you get ready to remodel your kitchen, plan for maximum storage, limited only by your budget and your square footage.
+The kitchen is a major gathering point in the homes, so you may need a lot of variety in storage options here.
+As you get ready to remodel your kitchen, plan to maximize every inch, limited only by your budget and your square footage.
 Take a look at these options.

 With your designer, mentally (or physically) place yourself in each working area of your kitchen and imagine what tools you would want close at hand.
 This will help you decide your storage needs for each area.
 Especially if you don’t have unlimited space, determine which items don’t absolutely have to be in the kitchen, and plan for their storage elsewhere, such as in a walk-in pantry or in cabinets near the kitchen.
 This could include a wine fridge, appliances such as fryers or noodle makers that you don’t use every day, and longer-term food and paper-product storage.

 A kitchen remodel needs to do two things.
 First, it has to make food preparation and eating easier.
 Second, it must solve the problems you encounter right now.
 Make a list of your top five problems in the kitchen.
 It might be a struggle to find ingredients that are spread out across the kitchen, or simply a lack of space to manage clutter.
 Determining what you don't like about your existing kitchen helps you figure out how you should change it.